How to Maintain Clean Core APIs for Research

 - How to maintain a clean set of core APIs in research libraries.

-- How library maintainers & users can work together to achieve users’ diverse needs without complicating the core APIs.
+- How library maintainers & users collaborate to achieve users’ diverse needs without complicating the core APIs.

 Researchers' job is about doing things in new ways.
 Hence their needs are so diverse that a core library should not aim to include or implement features for all possible use cases.
 The library should aim to only include the most popular and standardized features (more on the criteria later).